 The following is a list of fellowships commonly pursued by Urban Studies students, though we recommend students explore the full list of fellowship and other Cardinal Quarter offerings.

 Urban Summer Fellowship: Fellows have the opportunity to spend a summer working at an organization addressing urban issues.

 Public Interest Law Fellowship: Fellows have the opportunity to spend a summer working full-time in the field of public interest law.

 Philanthropy Fellowship: The Philanthropy fellowships provide full-time, nine-week placements in various Bay Area foundations.

 Stanford In Government: SIG provides students with meaningful exposure to the public policy process by placing them in government and nonprofit agencies in the Bay Area, Sacramento, Washington D.C., and internationally.

-Urban Studies Summer Fellowship (not offered in Summer 2020)
+Urban Studies Summer Fellowship

 The Urban Studies Summer Fellowship provides undergraduates with the opportunity to complement their academic studies with a full-time, paid internship experience during the summer at an organization of their choice.
 Preference will be given to Urban Studies majors, but all Stanford undergraduates are eligible to apply.

 The fellowship placement should be with government agencies or non-profit organizations committed to public service, public policy, community development or research on urban issues.
 Students are expected to work on-site for a minimum of 40 hours per week for 8 weeks during the summer.

 Students may apply to the Urban Studies Fellowship and the Haas Center Fellowships, including the Urban Summer Fellowship.
 However, a student may only accept one fellowship.